letuss004/PythonGroup8/report/report.md

 &ensp;&ensp;&ensp;In addition, hotel management systems are developed not only for customer interactions but for improving the workflow in general.
 They help to monitor internal processes and provide high-quality services.

-&ensp;&ensp;&ensp;Finally, hotel management software is great for storing all the important details about your guests in one place, and you can use this information for greeting the guests properly or offering them activities to their taste.
+&ensp;&ensp;&ensp;Moreover, hotel management software is great for storing all the important details about your guests in one place, and you can use this information for greeting the guests properly or offering them activities to their taste.
 This is beneficial for both the company, and the hotel as it helps to boost guest's loyalty and gain more profit.

 &ensp;&ensp;&ensp;As you can see, a hotel management system may become a great asset to the business, improving your team's performance and helping to keep up with competitors.